SAMBA

 Included patients were adults in need of treatment due to osteoarthritis of the hip or knee.

 The model was implemented in six municipalities in Øvre Romerike.
-A summary of international treatment recommendations and the SAMBA model was presented to GPs and physiotherapists at a joint professional meeting.
-An orthopedist was also present at the meeting and discussed when it is appropriate to refer for assessment by an orthopedist.
-The physiotherapists also participated in a full-day course organized by "Active with osteoarthritis (AktivA)" where the treatment recommendations were elaborated and they were given ready-made material to be able to hold group-based osteoarthritis courses and guided training for patients with hip and knee osteoarthritis.
+A summary of international treatment recommendations and the SAMBA model were presented to GPs and physiotherapists at a joint professional meeting.
+An orthopedist also attended the meeting and discussed when it is appropriate to refer for assessment to an orthopedist.
+The physiotherapists also participated in a full-day course under the auspices of "Aktiv med artrose (AktivA)" where the treatment recommendations were elaborated on and they were given ready-made material to be able to hold group-based osteoarthritis courses and guided exercise for patients with hip and knee osteoarthritis.

-The SAMBA model meant that the GP gave patients with hip and knee osteoarthritis information about treatment options for osteoarthritis, prescribed prescriptions for pain-relieving or anti-inflammatory drugs if necessary and referred them to a physiotherapist.
-The physiotherapists arranged a group-based arthrosis course followed by a guided exercise follow-up of 8-12 weeks.
-After the end of the training period, the patient and the GP discussed the effect of the treatment.
-Together they assessed whether the patient could continue training on his own, needed a new referral to physiotherapy or whether the osteoarthritis had worsened and it was appropriate to refer to an orthopedist for assessment of surgery.
+The SAMBA model involved the GP providing patients with hip and knee osteoarthritis with information about treatment options for osteoarthritis, prescribing prescriptions for painkillers or anti-inflammatory drugs if necessary, and referring them to a physiotherapist.
+The physiotherapists arranged a group-based osteoarthritis course followed by a guided exercise follow-up of 8-12 weeks.
+After the exercise period, the patient and the GP discussed the effect of the treatment.
+Together, they assessed whether the patient could continue exercising on their own, needed a new referral to physiotherapy, or whether the osteoarthritis had worsened and it was appropriate to refer them to an orthopaedic surgeon for assessment of surgery.

-The SAMBA study was a collaboration between six municipalities in Øvre Romerike (Eidsvoll, Gjerdrum, Hurdal, Nannestad, Nes and Ullensaker), the Orthopedic Clinic at Akershus University Hospital and the research environments at the National Competence Service for Rheumatology Rehabilitation at Diakonhjemmet Hospital and the Department of General Medicine at the University of Oslo.
+The SAMBA study was a collaboration between six municipalities in Øvre Romerike (Eidsvoll, Gjerdrum, Hurdal, Nannestad, Nes and Ullensaker), the Orthopaedic Clinic at Akershus University Hospital and the research groups at the National Competence Service for Rheumatological Rehabilitation at Diakonhjemmet Hospital and the Department of General Medicine at the University of Oslo.